HuaweiREN/MJ_Forest/README.md

 ## Activity System

 The activity system is to make pets become more useful and bring more positive feedback to the players.
 The activity details are shown below.

+# Ending
+In summary, MJ_forest combined round strategy with education experience.
+This mixed gaming style is not seen on WeChat mini-game before, but it is indeed feasible and can be a good direction to develop new products/mini-games.
+Borrowed the sociality advantages from WeChat gaming, we look forward to seeing more and more similar style product coming into the market.

+Hence, we would like to release our codes public and hope it can be helpful in your great projects. :D

+Wish all you the best.
+Huawei